Last Updated on September 7, 2022

 Remote IT tools like remote access, remote monitoring or remote support have been an integral part of the day-to-day operations for IT or customer-facing teams in an organization.
 With more and more organizations going through mobile and digital transformation, the ability to remotely access and troubleshoot devices without being on-site is hugely valuable for improving efficiency and reducing overhead costs.

 But do you know there’s more to making each remote session effective and efficient?
-Most of the remote access and support tools give you visual access, like seeing the device screen so you know where the issue might be, but there are situations where audio is required and can add so much more help.
+Most of the remote access and support tools give you visual access, like seeing the device screen so you know where the issue might be, but there are situations where remote audio monitoring is required and can add so much more help.

 AirDroid Business being an all-in-one mobile device management (MDM) solution, also provides remote sound monitoring for Android devices, which is called Dynamic Mode.
 With Dynamic Mode enabled while remotely accessing a device, you can now hear environmental sound & audio through the device’s microphone, as well as initiating voice calls.
-Dynamic Mode also offers the ability to auto-adjust video quality to give you the most fluid remote control experience when the network is unstable.
+This remote audio Android feature also offers the ability to auto-adjust video quality to give you the most fluid remote control experience when the network is unstable.

-Why are sound and smooth video quality important when remotely controlling a device?
+Enhance remote audio and video quality when remotely accessing a device

 The two biggest challenges when remotely accessing or troubleshooting devices are only seeing the screen without sound and bad video quality.
 With Dynamic Mode, you can remote control the audio to retrieve more details of the client’s surrounding environment.
-Here are some common scenarios where having audio and smooth video quality can help a lot:
+Here are some common scenarios where having remote audio and smooth video quality can help a lot:

-- General customer support – It can be very frustrating when you can’t hear a customer or employee feedback when you need to while troubleshooting their device.
+- General customer support – It can be very frustrating when you can’t hear a customer or employee’s feedback when trying to troubleshoot their devices.
 Without having direct communication, both sides could spend countless hours going back and forth and still not getting the job done (calling by phone may work, but there’s also privacy concern to get the phone number from the other side).
-When the video quality is so bad that the tech support can’t see the screen clearly, fixing the issue becomes much more difficult.
+In addition, when the video quality is so bad that the tech support can’t see the screen clearly, fixing the issue becomes much more difficult.